 - The conditions around us can be more important for our behavior than our personality

-- To prevent crimes of obedience: assert personal authority and take full responsibility of your own actions
+- To prevent crimes of obedience: assert personal authority and take full responsibility for your own actions (a foundational value of this website)

-The Lucifer Effect speaks at length of various experiments and circumstance.
-I will skip most of that.
+The Lucifer Effect speaks at length of various experiments and circumstances.
+I will focus instead on the main takeaways here.

 Moral Disengagement Breeds Evil

-Most people, most of the times, are moral.
+Most people, most of the time, are moral.

 But imagine morality like a gear shift, and like a gear shift, it can go neutral.